cinnamon-bun/superbus/README.md

 The arguments of the listener callback are `(channel, data)`.
 Channel will be the most specific channel name, not the channel name that was subscribed to.
 So, for example, a `'*'` listener can still tell what kinds of messages it's hearing.

-## Constructing a channel name with an id
+## Constructing a channel name with an id -- only one layer deep

 Only the first colon is detected: